Cyber Risk Assessment for Capital Management: Case Study

 \subsection{Loss tensor}

 To assess the cyber risk of Company X, we need to first identify all possible threats, vulnerabilities, and assets, as well as their mapping relationships, for its underlying cyber system.
-However, the acquired dataset from the Advisen Ltd. does not contain any sensitive information of a victim company, such as its internal configuration nor external exposure.
-Therefore, {as alluded above,} we assume that the historical cyber incidents of the victim company have exhaustively covered all possible T$i$, V$j$, and A$k$, for $i=1,2,\dots,l$, $j=1,2,\dots,m$, and $k=1,2,\dots,n$, as well as the mapping matrices $A$ and $B$.
+However, the acquired datase{t d}oes not contain any sensitive information of a victim company, such as its internal configuration or external exposure.
+Therefore, as alluded above, we assume that the historical cyber incidents of the victim company have exhaustively covered all possible T$i$, V$j$, and A$k$, for $i=1,2,\dots,l$, $j=1,2,\dots,m$, and $k=1,2,\dots,n$, as well as the mapping matrices $A$ and $B$.
 As a consequence, we implicitly assume that the victim company could not fully patch the vulnerabilities by only industry-average cybersecurity controls in the past, which is usually the case in practice.

-For the Company X, there are $l=2$ types of threats, $m=3$ categories of vulnerabilities, and $n=2$ classes of assets, which are summarized in Table \ref{tab:fitting_1}.
+Fo{r C}ompany X, there are $l=2$ types of threats, $m=3$ categories of vulnerabilities, and $n=2$ classes of assets, which are summarized in Table \ref{tab:fitting_1}.